-Food insecurity is a serious problem in Ontario, and across Canada.
+Food insecurity is a serious public health problem in Ontario, and across Canada.

 What is food insecurity?

 Food insecurity, also called household food insecurity, is not having enough money to buy food.
-Individuals and families living on low incomes struggle to pay the rent, other basic living costs (such as utilities, phone, childcare, clothing, medication, transportation) AND food.
+Individuals and families living on low incomes struggle to pay the rent and bills AND food.
+Food is sacrificed to pay for other costs of living.

 Who experiences food insecurity in Ontario?

-13% of households in Ontario are food insecure.
-This translates to 1,700,000 people living in Ontario.
+19% of people in Ontario are living in a food insecure household.
+This translates to 2,829,000 people living in Ontario.

 The solution: Policies that increase incomes